hashicorp/nomad/website/source/docs/agent/encryption.html.md

 # Configuring Nomad with TLS

-Read the [Configuring TLS Guide][guide] for details on how to configure encryption for Nomad.
+Read the [Securing Nomad with TLS Guide][guide] for details on how to configure encryption for Nomad.

-[guide]: /guides/tls.html "Configuring TLS"
+[guide]: /guides/securing-nomad.html "Securing Nomad with TLS"
 [tls]: /docs/agent/configuration/tls.html "Nomad TLS Configuration"